Naresh-P/NareshRepo/README.md

 this is 2020
 welcome to 2020
 ravi online batch
-this is github webhooks option trying day builds option
+this is github webhooks option try